72nd/acc/README.md

 **project** If you use Acc for a more complex scenario it makes sense to group expenses and invoices per customer project.
 Expenses and invoices can be linked to a project.
 Each project has a associated customer.
 By using _distributed mode_ you can also group your files in project folders (learn more about below).
 The use of projects is optional, for simple cases you don't have to use them.

-**statement**
+**statement** A bank statement contains bank account transactions for a certain period of time.
+In the future a Acc project should be able to have multiple statements separated by a period (month, year).

-**transaction**
+**transaction** A transaction describes the receiving or payment of a amount on your bank account.
+Some data types (like invoices and expenses) can be associated with one or multiple transactions.
+This way you can keep track of the payment of your invoices and transfer outstanding advanced employee balances.
+Acc can import this transactions directly from your bank account via ISO 20022 pain.001.
+You can learn more on how to link records to (imported) transactions in the _complete_ sub-command section.

-This diagram shows all possible interconnections between the different types.
-If this confuses you, just ignore it for now (as this diagram is mainly for reference).
+Mainly for reference: This diagram shows all possible interconnections between the different types.
+If this confuses you, just ignore it for now.

 ![Data Model](misc/data-model.svg)